jrstrecker/jrstrecker.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
+Hi there!
 I’m a second year PhD Student in Computer Science at the [University of St. Gallen](https://unisg.ch) in Switzerland in the lab for [Interactions- and Communication-based Systems](https://interactions.ics.unisg.ch).

 In my research I explore the following concepts:
 - Mixed Reality